iramgutierrez/laravel-resource-api/README.md

 Middlewares or middleware groups (comma separated) []:
 ```

-When the execution is finished, you should have available the following routes:
+When the execution is finished, you should have available the following functional routes:

 | Route         | Method        | Uses  | Action |
 | ------------- |:-------------:| -----:| ------:|